 1) Build your following

-Give your website a boost in traffic by making sure you include your URL on all your social media profiles.
-You’ll be amazed at how much traffic this can drive to your website.
+Give your website a boost in traffic by making sure you include your website URL in all of your social media sites.
+You’ll be amazed at how much traffic you can get.

-Still, posting regularly and frequently on social media is going to make a huge difference in your ability to build a following.
-Of course, we can’t be on social media 24/7, and scheduling tools will automate your posts.
+We’re all busy… but posting regularly and frequently on social media is going to make a huge difference in building your following.
+Of course, you can’t be on social media 24/7, and scheduling tools will help automate your posts so you’re always active without being active, make sense?
+Our favorite is MetriCool (affiliate link).
+It can schedule to all the platforms and their free plan is very robust.

-The more fresh content you share, the more blog traffic you can get from social media and search engines.
-Updating your blog regularly also helps readers get to know you and keeps them coming back for more.
+The more of your own content you have to share, the more blog traffic you can get from social media and search engines.
+Updating your blog regularly also helps to build your brand so that people can get to know you, and keeps readers coming back for more.

 Related: How to Choose Your Blog’s Niche and Focus